GerardvanMeurs/getting-and-cleaning-data-course-project/README.md

 - Use descriptive activity names to name the activities in the data set.
 - Appropriately label the data set with descriptive variable names.
 - Create a second, independent tidy set with the average of each variable for each activity and each subject.
-- Write the data set to the `ActivityMeans.csv` file.
+- Write the data set to the `ActivityMeans.txt` and `ActivityMeans.csv` files.

-The `ActivityMeans.csv` in this repository was created by running the `run_analysis.R` script; this script requires the `dplyr` package.
+The `ActivityMeans.txt` and `ActivityMeans.csv` files in this repository were created by running the `run_analysis.R` script; this script requires the `dplyr` package.